Creepsky/Nexus/README.md

 - write less, do more
 - simple and readable code
-- high level constructs and syntactic suggar
+- high level constructs and syntactic sugar
 - built-in asynchronicity through thread pools and channels
 - easy to use library manager
 - type safety